lox/pheasant/docs/configuration.rst

      Set strict mode on the connection.
 This is generally not a good idea, as it creates issues with binding.

+  ssl_key
+     When connecting to MySQL over SSL.
+The path name to the key file.

+  ssl_cert
+     When connecting to MySQL over SSL.
+The path name to the certificate file.

+  ssl_ca
+     When connecting to MySQL over SSL.
+The path name to the certificate authority file.

+  ssl_capath
+     When connecting to MySQL over SSL.
+The pathname to a directory that contains trusted SSL CA certificates in PEM format.

+  cipher
+     When connecting to MySQL over SSL.
+A list of allowable ciphers to use for SSL encryption.

 Multiple Connections
 ~~~~~~~~~~~~~~~~~~~~